Reasons Why You Should Have a Logbook

 No Data Theft.
 You don’t have to worry about data theft like you would with a website or an app.

 Fidelity.
-Electronic logbooks can be changed while pen and paper is permanent.
+Electronic logbooks can be changed while pen and paper are permanent.